 \paragraph{About the proof.} The general strategy to see that a certain polyhedron $G$ is not unigraphic, is to apply a graph transformation that preserves degree sequence, $3$-connectivity, and planarity, and moreover produces a graph not isomorphic to $G$.
 One attempt is to add diagonals of the polygonal faces, and delete the same number of edges (this preserves planarity), in such a way that the degree of each vertex is invariant, or more generally the vertex degrees are permuted in $G$.
 The delicate part is to find in what cases such a transformation preserves $3$-connectivity, and when is the resulting graph isomorphic to $G$.
 To take all scenarios into account, we will need to define several transformations on a given graph, and then prove that at least one of them has the desired properties.

 \paragraph{Discussion.} Our proof of Theorem \ref{thm:1} is constructive, in the following sense.
-Given a polyhedron containing an $n$-gonal face for $n\geq 8$, our proof also constitutes an algorithm to find another polyhedral realisation of its degree sequence. \\ This paper constitutes a major step forwards in understanding polyhedral unigraphic sequences, a question posed and partly answered in \cite{mafp05,delmaf}.
-Apart from pyramids, all faces of all unigraphic polyhedra are triangles, quadrangles, pentagons, hexagons, or heptagons.
+Given a polyhedron containing an $n$-gonal face for $n\geq 10$, our proof also constitutes an algorithm to find another polyhedral realisation of its degree sequence. \\ This paper constitutes a major step forwards in understanding polyhedral unigraphic sequences, a question posed and partly answered in \cite{mafp05,delmaf,mafsd1}.
+It follows from Theorem \ref{thm:1} that, apart from pyramids, all faces of all unigraphic polyhedra have nine or fewer edges.
 The aim of future work is to more precisely describe these unigraphic polyhedra. \\ In \cite{mafrao} the author revisited Rao's Theorem on forcibly planar degree sequences, to specifically find all forcibly polyhedral sequences.